How to Turn Missed Opportunities into Sales

 The process looks like this:

-5. Abandoned cart emails are sent, reminding them which items they were willing to buy and encouraging them to checkout.
+Abandoned cart emails are sent, reminding them which items they are willing to buy and encouraging them to check out.

-- Keep things simple with one call to action
+3.6.
+Keep things simple with one call to action.

 Send your email at the right time.
 When drafting an abandoned cart email marketing strategy, you must first consider when you'll send your cart recovery emails.
 Depending on your business and what you're selling, you may want to send your emails a couple of hours after someone abandons their cart, or you may want to wait a day or two.